Live the Dream – Dubai Start-Up Advice Series by Alpha Pro Partners

 Are you setting up a business in Dubai which handles the news, sells internet services, or provides entertainment?
-You are required by law to hold a media licence.
-However, to be able to hold this licence, you must first fulfil some basic criteria.
+You are required by law to hold a media license.
+However, to be able to hold this license, you must first fulfill some basic criteria.

 - You must be at least 25 years old, and a resident of the United Arab Emirates.

-- You may also be resident of a country based within the Gulf Co-operation Council remit.
+- You may also be a resident of a country based within the Gulf Cooperation Council remit.

 - An application must be completed by yourself.